MikhailNazarov/ydb-rs-sqlx/README.md

 ```

-The library is do it for you.
+The library do it for you.
 You specify only query and bind params to it with `bind` function.

 ## Checklist